guigui42/plakar/subcommands/help/docs/plakar-backup.md

 # EXAMPLES

-Create a snapshot of the current directory with a tag:
+Create a snapshot of the current directory with two tags:

-	$ plakar backup -tag daily-backup
+	$ plakar backup -tag daily-backup -tag production

 Backup a specific directory with exclusion patterns from a file: